// The gap

 Build

-I build the system.
-Working software, not a slide deck.
-You'll see it run before you see an invoice.
+You get working software, not a slide deck.
+It ships and runs before you ever see an invoice.

 Embed